aniravi24/explore-hacks-db-workshop-2021/README.md

 All you need to know for now is:

- - Postgres is free to use
+ - Postgres is free to use and is open-source
  - Postgres is an application that can hold multiple databases
  - Postgres is a "relational" database management system and supports something called SQL